syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 which can notify a platform team to go and manually create the service, updating the request once the service is instantiated.

-In the next section, you will build on top of this Promise and actually deliver your first Elastic Stack on-demand.
+Before creating on demand Elastic Stack instances, you will first need to define what are the dependencies that need to be installed in the worker cluster.
+In the next section you will do exactly that.

 To recap the steps you took: